rbergmair/recruitment_challenge/README.md

     gunzip test.tsv.gz
     ```
 3. Load up your favorite text editor (mine is Vim :wink:) and start playing with/modeling the data.
-4. When you're done꙳, initialize a Pull Request, and we'll checkout what you've done and benchmark your predictions.
+4. When you're done꙳, initialize a _[Pull Request](https://github.com/Segment-of-One/recruitment_challenge/pulls)_, and we'll checkout what you've done and benchmark your predictions.

+Per usual github etiquette, if you spot any issues with the data, or need any clarifications, raise an _[issue](https://github.com/Segment-of-One/recruitment_challenge/issues)_.

 ### What does it mean to complete this challenge?
 Being able to write code, make models, and generate predictions is all well and good, but we need people who can also communicate insight.
 The point of this challenge is three-fold: